notlad-p/awesome/README.md

 ### Install

+- You will need to install the latest [awesomewm-git](https://github.com/awesomeWM/awesome) version
 - Make sure the following packages are installed
   - scrot - for screenshots
   - nmcli - for toggling airplane mode, Bluetooth and Wi-Fi